Key takeaways:

 Recap of how to transfer your Namecheap domain

-This section covers a quick checklist of transferring your domain from Namecheap.
+This section covers a quick checklist for transferring your domain from Namecheap.
 Use this handy guide to help you during the transfer process:

-- Step 3.
-Initiate a transfer request at the new registrar
+- Initiate a transfer request at the new registrar.

-- Step 4.
-Provide the Auth Code to the new registrar
+- Provide the Auth Code to the new registrar.

 Transfer your domain name to Network Solutions today

 Transferring a domain from Namecheap is straightforward.
-It involves preparing your domain for transfer, disabling the Registrar Lock, getting the Auth Code, and more.
+It involves preparing your domain for transfer, disabling the Registrar Lock, getting the Auth Code, initiating the transfer with a new registrar, and confirming the request through email.

-This guide has provided everything you need to know to make your Namecheap domain transfer process as smooth as possible.
+This guide has provided everything you need to make your Namecheap domain transfer as smooth as possible.